New Works History

 Since 1946, Pittsburgh CLO has been a defining force in the Pittsburgh theater scene, launching the careers of legendary artists, fostering home-grown talent and introducing generations of Pittsburghers to the magic of musical theater.
 In recent years, the company's focus and success have also expanded beyond the Pittsburgh region.
 Through a dedication to the creation and development of new works and a commitment to investment in new shows, Pittsburgh CLO has positioned itself to be a national force in the musical theater industry.
 By devoting time, resources and expertise to the success of new musicals, Pittsburgh CLO is building the future of this important American art form – and ensuring that Pittsburgh audiences will enjoy the best of musical theater for many generations to come.

 Pittsburgh CLO’s New Works endeavors include the development of and investment in new works bound for Broadway.
-Pittsburgh CLO has produced or invested in 22 Broadway shows (29 Tony Awards®) and national tours, including An American in Paris, Kinky Boots, On Your Feet! and Matilda the Musical.
-In 2007, Pittsburgh CLO partnered with Disney Theatrical Group to launch the National Tour of Disney's High School Musical.
+Pittsburgh CLO has produced or invested in 27 Broadway shows (30 Tony Awards®) and national tours, including An American in Paris, Kinky Boots, On Your Feet!, Matilda the Musical, The Cher Show, Cats and King Kong.
 Pittsburgh CLO is a member of the Independent Presenters Network, a founding partner of 5 Cent Productions/Elephant Eye Theatrical and a founding member of the National Alliance for Musical Theatre.

 In addition to its national investments, Pittsburgh CLO also has a history of premiering new musicals right here in Pittsburgh at the CLO Cabaret.
 World premieres at the Cabaret include 'S Wonderful: The New Gershwin Musical and Judge Jackie Justice, The Trials of Love.
 In the 2016-2017 Season, thanks to the generous support of the Next Generation Capital Campaign, Pittsburgh CLO renewed its commitment to the development of new work.
-Through a commissioning program, a national Festival of New Musicals, and a commitment to world-premiere productions, Pittsburgh CLO aims to become both an incubator and a launching pad for new small musicals.
-The first show developed through Pittsburgh CLO's newly invigorated new works initiative, UP AND AWAY: THE ASTONISHING, AMAZING, ABSOLUTELY TRUE TALE OF THE INCREDIBLE J. JESSUP (AND HIS BROTHER), will receive its world premiere at the CLO Cabaret in 2018.
+Through a commissioning program, a national Festival of New Musicals, and a commitment to world-premiere productions, Pittsburgh CLO aims to become both an incubator and a launching pad for new small musicals through its SPARK festival and New Musicals Weekend.
+Shows developed through Pittsburgh CLO's New Musicals Initiative include the world premiere productions of UP AND AWAY, GAME ON, and THE DOUBLE-THREAT TRIO.

-Through all of these efforts Pittsburgh CLO is not only creating new product for Broadway and the CLO Cabaret, but also nurturing artists and developing strategic partnerships and relationships that attract talent to Pittsburgh CLO, create work for our nationally-recognized Construction Center and ensure that Pittsburgh audiences will be among the first to see musical theater hits from Broadway and beyond.
+Through all of these efforts, Pittsburgh CLO is not only creating new musicals for Broadway and the CLO Cabaret, but also nurturing artists and developing strategic partnerships and relationships that attract talent to Pittsburgh CLO, create work for our nationally-recognized Construction Center and ensure that Pittsburgh audiences will be among the first to see musical theater hits from Broadway and beyond.

 The Pittsburgh CLO is a member of the Independent Presenter’s Network (IPN), an association of presenters, theaters and performing arts centers from across the country.
 Its members bring Broadway productions to more than 110 cities throughout North America and Japan.
 Recent Broadway, London, U.S. and international tours include An American in Paris, Matilda The Musical, Kinky Boots, 9 to 5 The Musical, Curtains, Legally Blonde, Monty Python’s SPAMALOT, Thoroughly Modern Millie, Bombay Dreams, Oprah Winfrey Presents The Color Purple and Deaf West's Big River.
 CLO has also invested independently in Broadway’s Flower Drum Song and Chita Rivera A Dancer’s Life.